 How to Get Rid of a Yellow Jacket Wasp Nest in a Hedge

-The most common species of social wasp in the UK are the Common Wasp (Vespula Vulgaris) and the German Wasp (Vespula Germanica).
-In the States, these type of wasps are referred to as yellow jackets.
+The two most common species of social wasp in the UK are the Common Wasp (Vespula Vulgaris) and the German Wasp (Vespula Germanica).
+In the States, these are often referred to as yellow jacket wasps.

 As far as I can tell, it was the German wasp that was squatting in my privet hedge.
 Unfortunately, due to its proximity to the house, letting it stay was not a viable option for me.
 I was also concerned about the possibility of my grandchildren and pets being stung.

 The first problem I had was actually finding the wasp nest, which was far easier said than done.
 The nest needs to be visible before any treatment can be applied.
 The privet hedge in my garden is roughly 6 feet tall and between 2 to 3 feet wide.

 Initially, I struggled to find the nest.
 However, by looking down on to the hedge from an upstairs window, I was able to pinpoint where the wasps were entering and leaving the nest (see photo below).

 Over a period of several days, I carefully cut back the hedge using a telescopic pruning lopper.
 This meant that I was roughly 3 feet away from the hedge while trimming back the foliage.
 I did not use a ladder and was always on solid ground and ready to make a run for it, if needed.
 I also had a can of wasp insect killer spray to hand, just in case!

 As wasps react to vibration, it is vital that you do not use any power tools, such as an electric hedge trimmer.
 This is one sure-fire way to send the wasps into a frenzy.
 Always use hand tools from a safe distance.

 You also need to be patient and take your time.
 Make sure that you do not disturb the nest by cutting any branches that have been incorporated into its construction.